 - Investigate representations of identity, race, gender, nation, sexuality and class in literature

-- Learn about teaching as a potential profession and gain tutoring experience in the university's writing center
+- Have the opportunity to learn about teaching as a potential profession and gain tutoring experience in the university's writing center

 What to expect